jackhipperson/widdle/README.md

 ⏱️ Timeless fun: A quick yet engaging game that can be played during short breaks or leisure time.

 ## Demo
 Curious to see how Widdle works?
-Check out the live demo here.
+Check out the live demo at https://jackhipperson.github.io/widdle/ .

 ## Installation
 Clone the repository: git clone https://github.com/jackhipperson/widdle.git